nousheenali/FT_PRINTF/README.md

 # FT_PRINTF
-Create your own printf function
+Create your own ft_printf function that mimics printf() by handling the following conversions: cspdiuxX%